qfuggett/people-manager/README.md

 Current functionality only allows users to see all users in the database, add and delete users.
 Future iterations will include UPDATE crud action.

-The project was started with React Bootstrap, which does not have functionality for editing a cell.
-React-bootstrap-table-next allows for cell editing, of which, will be included in the next iteration.
+The project was started with React Bootstrap, which unfortunately, does not have functionality for editing a cell.
+Because of time constraints, React-bootstrap-table-next, which allows for cell editing, will be implemented in the next iteration for the UPDATE crud action.

 Future iterations will also include testing.